 Carousel at Hotel de Ville Christmas Market - that's the BHV department store in the backgound

-Look for about 8 chalets featuring gift items made by French craftsmen or offering mouth-watering food and beverage favorites - crepes filled with nutella, raclette, onion soup, and of course, hot mulled wine.
+Look for about a dozen chalets featuring gift items made by French craftsmen or offering mouth-watering food and beverage favorites - crepes filled with nutella, raclette, onion soup, and of course, large copper vats of vin chaud (hot mulled wine.)

-The light show, numerous sparkling lights, and tranquil ambiance makes this Christmas market especially charming at night.
+The light show, traditional Christmas music playing softly in the background, numerous sparkling lights, and tranquil ambiance makes this Christmas market especially charming at night.

 • Location: Rue de Rivoli, across from BHV Marais (52 Rue de Rivoli)